openstack-archive/fuel-plugin-vmware-dvs/specs/fuel-plugin-vmware-dvs.rst

 Upgrade impact
 --------------

 This plugin has to have a special version for an each Fuel's version.
 For this reason after the Fuel's upgrades plugin also should be upgraded.

 Security impact
 ---------------

-Neutron provides better isolation between tenantes.
+Neutron provides better isolation between tenants.
 Using this plugin increases security.

 Notifications impact